CalciumSigma/TwitterPlugin-Maubot/README.md

 - Config settings for which parts of the tweets will be sent
 ## TODO
 - Improve implementation for sending GIFS
+## NOTICE for maubot docker container users
+The maubot docker container isn't setup correctly to install the required pip packages.
+So these will need to be run before installing the necessary pip packages (may not be a complete set of commands)
+1. apk add gcc g++ linux-headers python3-dev ninja
+1. pip install --upgrade pip setuptools wheel